EAL0140 Environmental Performative Architecture and Planning 2025-26

 Design Goals

-The course topic for the year 2024/25 Digital Design for Sustainability want to emphasize the importance of architecture and urban design to contribute to develop a sustainable future for the environment and the society.
+The course topic Digital Design for Sustainability want to emphasize the importance of architecture and urban design to contribute to develop a sustainable future for the environment and the society.
 The course objective is to provide the students the knowledge to design buildings and neighborhoods integrating architectural and urban design with sustainable design principles, environmental and climatic simulations and performance analysis to help tackling the pressing issues of climate change and resource depletion and resilience of the built environment.
-The course, capitalizing on the use of digital design and simulations at the building and urban scale, focuses on five design goals: Design for Accessibility, Design for Well-being, Design for Clean Energy, Design for Climate, Design for Ecosystems.
+The course, capitalizing on the use of digital design and simulations at the building and urban scale, focuses on five design goals: Design for Well-being, Design for Accessibility, Design for Clean Energy, Design for Climate, Design for Ecosystems.
 The task is to design a building, or a compact cluster of buildings, with high architectural quality using sustainable design principles and simulations related to the goals and analyzing the performance of several design variations through quantitative metrics and qualitative criteria.
 The scope is to understand the relations between buildings and their use, and environmental and climatic factors, to improve the building sustainability and to select a design solution with high environmental performance.

-1 - Design for Accessibility
+1 - Design for Well-being

 Related UN SDG: 11 - Make cities and human settlements inclusive, safe, resilient and sustainable